DataFire/Integrations/integrations/generated/amazonaws_waf/README.md

   region: ""
 });

-amazonaws_waf.CreateByteMatchSet({
-  "Name": "",
-  "ChangeToken": ""
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-This is the <i>AWS WAF API Reference</i> for using AWS WAF with Amazon CloudFront.
-The AWS WAF actions and data types listed in the reference are available for protecting Amazon CloudFront distributions.
+<note> <p>This is <b>AWS WAF Classic</b> documentation.
+For more information, see <a href="https://docs.aws.amazon.com/waf/latest/developerguide/classic-waf-chapter.html">AWS WAF Classic</a> in the developer guide.</p> <p> <b>For the latest version of AWS WAF</b>, use the AWS WAFV2 API and see the <a href="https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html">AWS WAF Developer Guide</a>.
+With the latest version, AWS WAF has a single set of endpoints for regional and global use. </p> </note> <p>This is the <i>AWS WAF Classic API Reference</i> for using AWS WAF Classic with Amazon CloudFront.
+The AWS WAF Classic actions and data types listed in the reference are available for protecting Amazon CloudFront distributions.
 You can use these actions and data types via the endpoint <i>waf.amazonaws.com</i>.
-This guide is for developers who need detailed information about the AWS WAF API actions, data types, and errors.
-For detailed information about AWS WAF features and an overview of how to use the AWS WAF API, see the <a href="http://docs.aws.amazon.com/waf/latest/developerguide/">AWS WAF Developer Guide</a>.
+This guide is for developers who need detailed information about the AWS WAF Classic API actions, data types, and errors.
+For detailed information about AWS WAF Classic features and an overview of how to use the AWS WAF Classic API, see the <a href="https://docs.aws.amazon.com/waf/latest/developerguide/classic-waf-chapter.html">AWS WAF Classic</a> in the developer guide.</p>

 ## Actions